Jon9851/Eshop/README.md

 [Contents](<#contents>)

 # Design Choices
  When i was designing the Eshop e-commerce store I wanted it to be to be simple to use for the user with a simple nave bar with a dropdown menu which contains all the different categories and products the online store has to offer.
 Once again the time frame for this project was very tight so i used bootstrap 4 to create a lot features the site has to offer.
 I choose a purple and white as the main colors for the site with red only serving as warning color.
-Django Alluth and crispy forms where also used in the creation of the online store for the security of the site and design of the forms.
+Django Allauth and crispy forms where also used in the creation of the online store for the security of the site and design of the forms.

  On the products page I have chosen to put the product cards in rows of 4 with a purple border, surrounding the card.
 Inside the card I have put edit and delete buttons with a category tag and a price and a brief description of the product, this has been done to mainly have the users focus to be on the products themselves, due to user feedback I included links to the product detail page on the descriptions.